DubaiStakePool/Cardano-Node/trace-dispatcher/doc/trace-dispatcher-short.md

 ### Trace namespace

 __Traces__ are organised into a hierarchical __tracer namespace__. (e.g. "ChainDB.OpenEvent.OpenedDB").
-We repeat that the namespaces must be given in a way, that globally all messages have a unique namespace.
+We base our implementation on the namespace, and require a one-to-one correspondence between namespaces and messages (bijective mapping).
+IMPORTANT: The namespaces must be given in a way, that globally all messages have a unique namespace.

 We differentiate between two components of a namespace.
 The inner namespace, which is specified with the `namespaceFor` method, and the prefix namespace, which is given as argument to the `mkCardanoTracer` function.
 E.g in the namespace `ChainDB.AddBlockEvent.IgnoreBlockAlreadyInVolatileDB` the prefix is `ChainDB` and the inner part is `AddBlockEvent.IgnoreBlockAlreadyInVolatileDB`.
 In this way the same trace datatype can be used for different tracers with different prefixes(e.g. one time for `ChainSync.Local` and another time `ChainSync.Remote`).